worldflora/wfo-text-content/data/GTA/README.md

-Data provided by Botanic Gardens Conservation International.
+Data from the Global Tree Assessment provided by Botanic Gardens Conservation International.